Cherreads

 "..."

-Louisa shut her eyes for a brief moment.
+Louisa closed her eyes for a brief moment.

-Thankfully, none of the other major characters decided to jump in.
-That would've been a headache.
+Thankfully, none of the other major characters decided to involve themselves.

 "Are you proud of yourself, Pasta?"
 I asked.